iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 for example) or with any major cloud provider (S3, Google Cloud, Azure).

-Let's say you already have a <abbr>project</abbr> that uses a bunch of images stored in `images/` directory and has a `model.pkl` file - your model file that is deployed to production.
+Let's say you already have a <abbr>project</abbr> that uses a bunch of images stored in `images/` directory and has a `model.pkl` file – model file deployed to production.

 ```dvc
 $ ls images